MartinMalinda/vue-concurrency/docs/performing-tasks/index.md

 }
 ```

-This shortcut is useful when fetching data or perfoming immediately for other reasons but it has a downside of losing a referrence to the task.
-There's only a referrence to the task instance.
+This shortcut is handy but there's only a referrence to the task instance.
 You can't perform the task again, so you can't allow the user to retry.

 ## Passing arguments

-Just like you can pass different arguments when calling the same function, you can pass different arguments when performing tasks.
+Just like you can pass different arguments when calling the same function, you can pass different arguments when performing tasks: `task.perform(foo, bar)`.

 ```vue
 <script lang="ts">